Tennis: Birthday boy Medvedev extends winning streak to 16 matches

 The fourth seed lost his cool when the Spaniard broke his serve in the second set, but recovered his composure to prevail after 104 minutes on the John Cain Arena court and extend his winning streak to 16 matches.

-The run includes victories over Novak Djokovic, Rafael Nadal, Dominic Thiem and Alexander Zverev, and titles at the ATP Finals, French Masters and most recently the ATP Cup as mainstay of the Russian team.
+The run includes victories over Novak Djokovic, Rafael Nadal, Dominic Thiem and Alexander Zverev, and titles at the ATP Finals, the Paris Masters and most recently the ATP Cup as mainstay of the Russian team.

 "Sometimes in tennis and in all sports you see this, you have this momentum," Medvedev said after wrapping up the match with his 13th ace.